 Mergers or acquisitions are high profile, time critical events.
 Some businesses merge to create an entirely new company or one business acquires another, but either way there is always a need to consider the digital assets affected by the business decision.
 So, it would be useful to offer some insight into the considerations we have to discuss when supporting the business through the content migration process of related data.

 During Mergers and Acquisitions (M&A) the spotlight focuses on the success of the transition.
-Data migration is obviously just one of many things to be considered but, particularly with public facing web content, any inconsistent messaging or interruption to normal business will be immediately visible and may impact the reputation of the new joint business before it has had a chance to establish itself.
+Data migration is obviously just one of many things to be considered but, particularly with public facing web content, any inconsistent messaging or interruption to normal business will be immediately visible and can impact the reputation of the new joint business before it has had a chance to establish itself.

 Vamosa, the T-Systems migration practice, has been involved in delivering successful M&A projects for almost 15 years.
-In that time we have seen data volumes and data complexity grow hugely, to the point where without a robust, flexible toolset and an experienced team, one of an organisations greatest assets – data – is at risk.
+In that time, we have seen data volumes and data complexity grow hugely, to the point where without a robust, flexible toolset and an experienced team, one of an organisations greatest assets – data – is at risk.

 Why the need for migration expertise?

-For most businesses a large merger or acquisition is an unusual occurrence.
-As a result there is typically a lack of in-house knowledge and experience of how to plan for and deliver a seamless M&A project.
+For most businesses, a large merger or acquisition is an unusual occurrence.
+As a result, there is typically a lack of in-house knowledge and experience of how to plan for and deliver a seamless M&A project.
 In our experience the scale and complexity of these projects is often underestimated leading to a last minute rush and the risk of reduced data quality.

 With our bespoke Vamosa Migration Architect software and experience of similar projects, we can anticipate and help customers avoid the common problems experienced when trying to merge data and user created content.
 Along with data volumes and a full inventory, our initial analysis will identify the following potential issues, allowing customers to make informed decisions about their content before it’s too late.